Strong Sure Screening of Ultra-high Dimensional Data with Interaction Effects: Simulations and Empirical Data Analysis

 \item[$\bullet$] For all remaining covariates (i.e. $X_j$ for $j > 8$), randomly sample the set $\{0,1\}$ with $\theta_{kj} = 0.5$. \end{itemize} Overall, the causative interactive effects will be $(X_1, X_2)$, $(X_3, X_4)$, $(X_5, X_6)$, and $(X_7, X_8)$.
 The test data is the same for both JCIS and GPC.
 We will run 100 replications and report the average (mean) ranking and the median ranking of each these interactions as they relate to association with $Y$.
 The results of Simulation 2 are given in \ref{table:Sim2} below.

 Since it is obviously impossible for every causative interaction to be consistently ranked as the absolute top interaction, any method placing each true interaction on average in the top four or so causative interactions can easily be said to be producing accurate results.
-However, as has been mentioned previously, we see here the unfortunate over-reliance of GPC on first establishing a small set of relevant main effects in order to produce a dependable set of causative interactions.
+In this regard, JCIS obtains excellent results.
+However, as has been mentioned previously, we also see the unfortunate over-reliance of GPC on first establishing a small set of relevant main effects in order to produce a dependable set of causative interactions.
 The average ranking of each causative interaction by GPC does not lend to confidence in being able to select via GPC the true interactions with any degree of consistency.
-Although the median rank of each interaction by GPC is better (and even decent in the case of $(X_5, X_6)$) than the average respective rank by GPC, the reliability of the method is, on the whole, questionable.
+Although the median rank of each interaction by GPC is better (and even decent in the case of $(X_5, X_6)$) than the average respective rank by GPC, the reliability and stability of the method is, on the whole, questionable.
+The large difference between the mean and median rankings associated with GPC indicates that GPC was wildly unstable over the course of 100 replications.
+Combined with the aforementioned inabilities of GPC to accurately rank the interactions, JCIS proves to be the superior method under these settings.

 }

 \tO{